bank-vaults/bank-vaults.dev/content/docs/hsm/_index.md

 - Some HSM devices can store a limited quantity of arbitrary data (like Nitrokey HSM), and Bank-Vaults can store the unseal-keys and root-token here.
 - If the HSM does not support that, Bank-Vaults uses the HSM to encrypt the unseal-keys and root-token, then stores them in [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
 We believe that it is safe to store these keys in Kubernetes Secrets in encrypted format.
-- In future versions, we will probably offer more storage backends, [contact us if you have a specific use case](/contact/).

 Bank-Vaults offers the ability to use the pre-created the cryptographic encryption keys on the HSM device, or generate a key pair on the fly if there isn't any with the specified label in the specified slot.